ZNevzz/ZNevzz.github.io/notes/aws/README.md

 	- max 1k rules per bucket, whole or subject of objects inside a bucket
 	- Standard --> IA: 128kb, 30 days

+- Presigned URLs

+- Transfer Acceleration
+	- Upload using Edge,
+	- Does not support:
+		- list buckets
+		- create buckets
+		- Delete bucket
+		- Cross Region Put Object copy

 #### Amazon CloudFront:

+#### EC2

+- Modes
+	- Stop and start your instance (if it has an Amazon EBS volume as its root device) Starting the stopped instance migrates it to new hardware.
+	- Hibernate: saves the contents from the instance memory (RAM) to your Amazon EBS root volume (only if it's enabled for hibernation and it meets the hibernation prerequisites)
+	- Reboot: we perform a hard reboot if the instance does not cleanly shut down within a few minutes, schedule your instance for a reboot for necessary maintenance, such as to apply updates that require a reboot
+	- Retire: AWS detects irreparable failure of the underlying hardware that hosts the instance, stopped/ terminated
+	- Terminate: delete your instance
+	- Recover: loudWatch alarm that monitors an Amazon EC2 instance and automatically recovers the instance if it becomes impaired due to an underlying hardware failure or a problem that requires AWS involvement to repair

+- Placement groups
+	- to minimize correlated failures, instances are spread out across underlying hardware
+	- Types
+		- Cluster: together inside an Availability Zone, achieve the low-latency network for HPC applications
+		- Partition: logical partitions,  large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka
+		- Spread: default

 ## MUST Read